odysian/aws-terraform-infrastructure/docs/ARCHITECTURE.md

 **Load Balancer**

 - Application Load Balancer (ALB) in public subnets
-- HTTP listener on port 80
+- Listeners:
+  - HTTP :80 - redirects all requests to HTTPS
+  - HTTPS :443 - terminates TLS using the ACM certificate for `lab.odysian.dev` and forwards to the target group on port 80
 - Target group:
   - Protocol HTTP, port 80
   - Health check path `/health.html`